 If you would like to move a stack such as a heap of gold, a small dialog will open up in which you will be asked how many items you would like to move.
-You can modify the number of items you would like to move by using the slide bar or by typing the amount with the keyboard.
+You can modify the number of items you would like to move by using the slider or by typing the amount with the keyboard.
+Particularly for large amounts, hold Shift, Ctrl or Shift+Ctrl while using the slider to increase the slider's step size.
 There are 2 shortcuts in order to speed up the process of moving stacked items: if you drag the stack while holding down the Shift button, you will only move one stacked item at a time.
 On the other hand, if you keep your finger on the Ctrl key while you are dragging the items, the whole stack will be moved at once.

 c) Moving Wall Decorations

 Drag&drop is also used to put up or take down wall decorations such as cuckoo clocks, tapestries and paintings.
 Simply place your character in front of a suitable wall and drag the decoration onto it.
 Note, however, that wall decorations may only be put up on walls facing south and east.
 You cannot place decorations on windows, doors or southeast corner walls.
 Also, wall decorations may not be placed on walls that are already decorated.
 Finally, please note that some wall decorations cannot be moved at all.

 Pushing creatures or characters works just like moving heavy items.
 Simply left-click onto them, then drag them in the direction you want them to be moved.
 You will find that after a short delay your target will be moved in the desired direction, provided there is no wall or other obstacle and the creature or character has not moved away in the meantime.
 Note that your character will skip the next attack if he pushes a creature or character in combat.
 Also, please note that pushing your own character or another character will be slower than moving to the desired destination normally.
 Finally, many strong monsters cannot be pushed and often they can also push items or other weak monsters blocking their way.